tsk-tsk/tsk-tsk/README.md

 after the program has been run already.

 The users of the scripts don't need to install or even know about JVM, SBT or any of the common tooling related to Scala programming.
-This makes TSK-powered scripts ideal for situations in Scala would be normally rejected because of the installation complexity and set up overhead.
+This makes TSK-powered scripts ideal for situations in which Scala would be normally rejected because of the installation complexity and set up overhead.

 ![](doc/img/simple-demo.gif)